 How Much Does a Remote Video Monitoring Service Cost?

-One of the most common questions we hear is: How much does a security camera monitoring service cost?
 A remote video monitoring service costs a fraction of what an onsite security guard does.
-You can get much more bang for your buck at a much more affordable price using a camera monitoring company like Pro-Vigil.
-Here’s how this works.
+You can get much more bang for your buck at a much more affordable price using a camera monitoring company.

 How Much Does a Remote Video Monitoring Service Cost?